christianalfoni/reactx/docs/05_pattern_explicit_states.md

-# Explicit states
+# Pattern: Explicit States

 Explicit states, unions, algebraic data types or finite state machines, the concepts are very similar.
-The idea is that you define state that reflects being in different explicit states.
+The idea is that you define state that is in one of either explicit states.

 So instead of writing: